-Initial management consists of agressive resuscitation, oxygen therapy, intravenous fluids, and broad-spectrum antibiotics.
+Initial management consists of aggressive resuscitation, oxygen therapy, intravenous fluids, and broad-spectrum antibiotics.
 A nasogastric tube should also be placed.
 Intravenous analgesia and PPIs should be given as necessary.
 A urinary catheter enables close monitoring of urine output.
 Surgical management is the mainstay of treatment for most stomach perforations.
 Emergency surgical repair (open or laparoscopic) is indicated in nearly all cases.

 Broad-spectrum antibiotics have been shown to reduce the risk of wound infection.
 Metronidazole and either a cephalosporin or an aminoglycoside will suffice.

 Definitive surgical treatment should be done at the earliest possible time.
-In gunshot or stab wound the posterior, as well as the anterior wall, may be injured simultaneously.
+In a gunshot or stab wound the posterior, as well as the anterior wall, may be injured simultaneously.
 Accordingly, exploration of the posterior wall is obligatory in every instance by adequately detaching the gastrocolic ligament and pulling the stomach upward.
-There are cases where the posterior wall alone was injured by GSW or stab wound to the anterior abdominal wall.
+There are cases where the posterior wall alone was injured by GSW or a stab wound to the anterior abdominal wall.
 This can happen if, at the time of the accident, the stomach was so tightly filled that the greater curvature rotating around the longitudinal axis of the stomach, has turned forward and upward

 - Primary repair: The defect is primarily closed with suture, this is appropriate for most traumatic perforations